 - Do “lunch on you” for your high schooler.
 If they can leave campus, get them a gift card to their favorite lunch spot, or offer to bring them food during their first week (if it doesn’t embarrass them to death).

 Design a Great First Day

-- Decorate their door while they sleep to make their first morning back special.
+- Decorate your student’s door while they sleep to make their first morning back special.
 Silly string, balloons, streamers, and photos all make for great decorating materials.

 - Do you have a student who drives?
 Get them to class in style with arty car windows!
 Use car markers to wish them a great first day, or even a great last year for your senior.

-- Do they have assigned parking at school?
+- Does your student have assigned parking at school?
 Chalk a message onto the pavement (keep it school appropriate and always get permission please, no defacing of school property!)